w3c/wai-website/pages/about/groups/ariawg.md

 * [Current participants](https://www.w3.org/groups/wg/aria/participants/#participants)
 * [Task forces](https://www.w3.org/groups/wg/aria/task-forces/) that support the ARIA Working Group

-- Should we still include this task force?
-(It's not in the ARIA list of task forces): CSS Accessibility Task Force; focuses on accessibility of CSS, ARIA role is to explore ARIA and accessibility API mapping features.

 ## Communications and decisions

 * [Minutes from previous meetings](https://www.w3.org/WAI/ARIA/minutes)